KenBuckley/imdb/README.md

 some movies have no genre: (might substitute unknown -otherwise might not show when searching for genre=any) "tt0000502"	"movie"	"Bohemios"	"Bohemios"	false	1905		100	 [null]

+table design:
+we keep the field original title as that might also be used in the search for the title (more information needed).

+Do not apply indexes before bulk data loading, or else this will slow down the loading.
+Apply indexes after data loading.

+the program should take into account that when creating a movie, that movie/genre are keys on table genre, hence we should remove duplicate genes from the creation of a new movie (many different methods available to do this).

 There are many movies without a rating - so we should return null for the rating if it is not present: there are 386K movie records without a rating